emiguelt/leugim/content/posts/2018/books.md

 * Sometimes we cannot reach a target, we will fail.
 Manage your expectations
 * Protect your inner self, submit to a greater cause
 * Be prepared for obstacles by exercising yourself, physically and mentally.
 Do that before obstacles come
+* Always be prepared for disruption.
+Think in all bad things could happen in your project or in the way to reach your target.
+Think in what you can do to overcome the problem and go ahead to your objective (Anticitpation)
+* Accept the life as it is.
+Acquiescence.
+Accept the things you cannot change (situations, persons, rules, etc) and look for the way to accomplish your task.
+In a bad situacion, see the good before than the bad.
+The things could be worse.
+* Love what you do, including the good and de bad things.

 # <a href="https://nostarch.com/howlinuxworks2" target="_blank">How Linux works</a> - Brian Ward
 ------------------------------------